python/cpython/Doc/c-api/init.rst

 .. c:function:: void PyThreadState_Delete(PyThreadState *tstate)

-   Destroy a thread state object.
-The global interpreter lock need not be held.
-   The thread state must have been reset with a previous call to :c:func:`PyThreadState_Clear`.
+   Destroy a :term:`thread state`` object.
+The :term:`thread state` should not be active. *tstate* must have been reset with a previous call to :c:func:`PyThreadState_Clear`.

 .. c:function:: void PyThreadState_DeleteCurrent(void)

-   Destroy the current thread state and release the global interpreter lock.
+   Destroy the active :term:`thread state` and detach it.
-   Like :c:func:`PyThreadState_Delete`, the global interpreter lock must be held.
-The thread state must have been reset with a previous call to :c:func:`PyThreadState_Clear`.
+   The current :term:`thread state` must have been reset with a previous call to :c:func:`PyThreadState_Clear`.